 While in school, Larry had a rotation at the University of California, San Francisco, doing pulmonary consultations.
 He trained under Mark, who is now Senior Vice President, Global Head of Immunology, Infectious Disease, and Ophthalmology Clinical Development at Genentech.
 Larry was intrigued by Mark’s vision to combine respiratory and rheumatology together under one position at Roche.

-So a little over a year ago, Larry became Global Head of Respiratory and Rheumatology Product Development.
+So in 2019 Larry became Global Head of Respiratory and Rheumatology Product Development.
 About six months later, the pandemic arrived.

 “Most academic physicians have to make a choice at some point,” Larry says.
 “Are you going to focus on research?
 Maybe you’ll discover something that could lead to a therapy and help a lot of patients all at once.
 But the probability of it happening is really low.